thortiede/PeCaX-docker/README.md

 - arangodb_data_container: database directory to store the collection data (username, jobid, json, network uuids)
 - arangodb_apps_data_container: apps directory to store any extensions

-Volumes created by docker compose are prefixed with the file name (without extension) that created the services (i.e. pecax-docker).
+Volumes created by docker compose are prefixed with the folder name where the docker-compose.yaml file resides that created the services (i.e. pecax-docker).

 ## Information about local folders